• Skip to primary navigation

 NFPA 70B also recommends performing an inspection using instruments that use a scanning technique to produce an image of the inspected equipment, a capability inherent in every proper thermal inspection.

 The US Government Department of Interior, Bureau of Reclamation, runs some of the most extensive, most complex facilities where continuity is essential.
-They are responsible for many dams in the United States, and you may know them as they hydropower, or the water guys.
-They have publicly acknowledged that thermal inspections have improved their effectiveness in identifying, solving problems, and reducing outages.
+They are responsible for many dams in the United States, and you may know them as the hydropower or the water guys.
+They have publicly acknowledged that thermal inspections have improved their effectiveness in identifying and solving problems and reducing outages.

 While the Facilities Instructions, Standards, and Techniques (FIST) of the Bureau of Reclamation discuss other equipment used to perform thermal analysis of equipment, it should be noted they conclude that Thermal Imaging is the most effective.
 They note that: